|Budget: N/A||Financed by: Universal; Mediastream|

 |Domestic Gross: $5,350,371||Domestic Distributor: Universal|

 |Overseas Gross: $1,742,913|

-Universal financed Jonathan Demme’s remake of the 1963 film Charade, with German tax shelter fund Mediastream for just under $60 million.
-The Truth About Charlie was originally developed as a vehicle for Will Smith and Mark Wahlberg took over the role, who was not bankable at the time of release and Paramount did not invest in a strong marketing push.
-The Truth About Charlie received mixed reviews from critics, but audiences were far more harsh and slapped Charlie with a hateful D cinemascore.
-Universal clearly knew they had a tough sell on their hands and gave the film a moderately wide opening in 753 theaters, where it pulled in $2,270,290.
-The terrible opening drew the ire of co-chief executive of Vivendi Barry Diller at Universal executives and marketing personnel.
-The Truth About Charlie declined 44.6% to $1,257,085 in its second frame and was yanked out of release after only four weeks with $5,350,371.
+Universal financed Jonathan Demme’s remake of the 1963 film Charade, with German tax shelter fund Mediastream for an unreported amount, but The Truth About Charlie was being touted by Universal as an expensive redo.
+Originally developed as a vehicle for Will Smith, Mark Wahlberg took over the role, who was not bankable at the time of release and The Truth About Charlie received mixed reviews from critics.
+Audiences were far more harsh and slapped Charlie with a hateful D cinemascore.
+Universal clearly knew they had a tough sell on their hands and gave the film a moderately wide opening in 753 theaters, where it pulled in a soft $2,270,290.
+The Truth About Charlie was quickly out of release with just $5,350,371.
 Universal dumped the film overseas and the brief theatrical run it had in major markets pulled in only $1,742,913.
 Despite being partially financed from Germany money, it was sent straight to video in Germany and most smaller markets.
-The worldwide total on the expensive film was only $7 million and Universal would see back about $3.8 million after theaters take their percentage of the gross — which barely puts a dent in their modest P&A costs and leaves this as one of the biggest failures of 2002.
-Jonathan Demme followed this remake with another expensive redo of a classic, The Manchurian Candidate.